IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

       from uid2_client import decrypt
       result = decrypt(ad_token, keys)
       ```
-   2. If decryption succeeded, use the raw UID2:
+   2. Call the `decrypt` function.
+Then, if decryption succeeded, use the raw UID2:

       ```java
       from uid2_client import decrypt